Bellefonte, Pennsylvania 16823

 I end my morning search by winding my way through Plaza Centre Antique Gallery (124 W. High Street).

 There isn’t much I can even really say about this place, this institution of second-hand joy.
 Words fail me.
-For someone who digs the past, for anyone who digs seeking out a small piece of history to put in their big Victorian home (someone else) or in their pretty small Millheim one (me!), this place never ever lets you down.
+For someone who digs the past, for anyone who digs seeking out a small piece of history to put in their home, this place never ever lets you down.

 And for the vintage Christmas decoration hound, well, let’s just say that I have to force myself to leave the Plaza after an hour.
 I buy myself a fantastic vintage New York City Christmas bulb and get out of dodge.